 Kevin received his J.D. from the University of Texas School of Law in 1979, and a B.A. (cum laude) from Salem College in Salem, West Virginia.
 Among other honors, he holds the Martindale-Hubbell AV Preeminent Rating, and has served on both the Exam Commission and Advisory Commission in Health Law for the Texas Board of Legal Specialization and is a Past Chair of the State Bar of Texas Health Law Section.

 Outside of Reed Claymon, Kevin is active in community affairs, holding various leadership positions in his church.
-He is Chair of the Board of Trustees of the Rio Texas Conference of the United Methodist Church and serves as Chair of the Administrative Board of his local church.
+He is Chair of the Board of Trustees of the Rio Texas Conference of the United Methodist Church and is a former Chair of the Administrative Board of his local church.
 He was the first chair and served on the Board of Directors of the Austin Region Justice for our Neighbors, a nonprofit law office providing free legal services to immigrants and refugees.

 - Represented numerous hospitals in all transactional aspects of sale or lease to other hospital systems